 Treaties are under negotiation, or awaiting ratification, with many other countries.
-All of the treaties entered into by Cyprus are based on the Organization for Economic Co-operation and Development (OECD) model.
+All of the treaties entered into by Cyprus are based on the Organisation for Economic Co-operation and Development (OECD) model.
 As with all double-taxation treaties, their objectives are to clarify and determine the taxing rights of each contracting state, reduce or avoid the impact of international double taxation, and introduce anti-avoidance provisions and mechanisms to prevent tax evasion.

-The avoidance of double taxation is usually achieved either through the allowance of a tax credit against the tax levied on the taxpayer by his country of residence or through tax exemption in one contracting state of the income taxed rmenia: Austria: Azerbaijan
+The avoidance of double taxation is usually achieved either through the allowance of a tax credit against the tax levied on the taxpayer by his country of residence or through tax exemption in one contracting state of the income taxed in the other contracting state.
+Normally, the result is that the taxpayer pays no more than the higher of the two rates.